The photo above shows the typical appearance of a lump on a rabbit. Just like this one, most rabbit lumps are found on the head or neck.

 Therefore, the chances of success depend on the cause of the abscess, where it is and how far it has spread.
 An abscess from a rabbit bite or grass seed is usually curable as long as the whole lump can be removed intact.
 By contrast, an abscess from dental disease or an ear infection has a very poor prognosis.

-Dental disease in rabbits is a huge issue, but it mostly starts with overgrown molars due to insufficient hay in the diet.
+Dental disease in rabbits is a huge issue, but it mostly starts with overgrown teeth due to long-term insufficient hay in the diet.
 Then the impacted molars get infected.
 By the time an abscess appears, the infection has usually already spread to the bone in the jaw.

-Similarly, ear infections causing abscesses have usually also established in the bone around the middle ear before diagnosis.
-Therefore, before I treat these I’m in the habit of ordering a CT scan.
+Similarly, ear infections causing abscesses have often also spread to the bone around the middle ear before diagnosis.

 Which, in closing, brings me to a hard but unavoidable truth.
 Not all rabbit abscesses can be successfully treated.
 It’s important to ask about the chances of success before starting.